xad1561/GachaDestroyer/README.md

 FAQ:
 Q: Why did you make this?
 A: I had spare time and was bored.
 Also I hate gacha games.

+Q: Why is the code so horrible?
+A: